GazeDev/housingdb_app/README.md

 You can now view the app in your browser:
 [http://localhost:4201](http://localhost:4201)

-To instead run it detached, you can run the following:
+To instead run a container detached, you can run the following:
 `docker-compose up -d app`

 To view a detached container's logs as they are generated: